Bohjaangles/minaa-admin/admin-page/demo-script.md

 <!-- No screenshare, just our cameras on -->
 <!-- Hi, my name is ** and I'm a developer with a background in ** -->
 <!-- Hi, my name is ** and I'm a developer with a background in ** -->
+ - RUSSEL - hi, my name is Russel,   I am a web developer with a background in private business

-Hi, my name is Jae and I'm a full stack developer with a background in psychology and the military.
+ - JAE - Hi, my name is Jae and I'm a full stack developer with a background in psychology and the military.

 As developers we want to use technologies to solve problems.
 I used to be a landmine technician in the army and this provided inspiration to address a prescient problem in our world today: